QualITAWG/qualitawg.github.io/1-Program.md

 nav: true
 ---

-# Conference Program
+# QualITA Program
-The conference will be held at [Innovation Center](https://innovationcenterfirenze.it/en/).
+The workshop will be held at [Innovation Center](https://innovationcenterfirenze.it/en/) in Room A.

 ## May 5